10 Contractor Red Flags You Need to Watch Out For on Your Project

 #9: They have rushed projects with a messy workspace.

 This is a red flag that you generally only see after you have committed to the project, but if you pay attention, you may be able to catch it beforehand.
 If you hear something in passing or see it in a review, be aware.
 You can visibly measure how much a company cares for you by how much care they put into your house.
 If they rush into your project without taking time to focus on quality or leave your project a mess, they are showing you they don't care for your project.
 It may also leave you with outstanding cleaning costs, damage to your house, or low-quality work.
+A messy job site is a bad sign of how they handle their construction projects.

 #10: They overpromise.